azer/declarative-js/README.md

 ## Declarative JavaScript

-This repository demonstrates how do I benefit from [tiny](http://npm.im/new-partial) [functional](http://npm.im/join-params) [programming](http://npm.im/comp) [modules](http://npm.im/and-then) to
+This repository explains how to benefit from [tiny](http://npm.im/new-partial) [functional](http://npm.im/join-params) [programming](http://npm.im/comp) [modules](http://npm.im/and-then) to
-have my code more declarative and readable.
-The final code is available as [example.js](https://github.com/azer/declarative-js/blob/master/example.js)
+have your async JavaScript more declarative and readable.
+The final example code is available as [example.js](https://github.com/azer/declarative-js/blob/master/example.js)

 The goal of the example code here will be defining **one value** that gives us all the user profiles provided by an API with following end-points: